inovex/elements/src/components/ino-chip/readme.md

 # ino-chip
 A compact component that contains contents and icons styled as chip.
+It functions as a wrapper around the material [chip](https://github.com/material-components/material-components-web/tree/master/packages/mdc-chips) component.

 ### Usage
 The component can be used as follows: